 Feeling stressed out by the holidays?
-Not sure you’re going to be able to make it a Merry Christmas or Happy New Year this time?
+And you’re not sure you’re going to be able to make it a Merry Christmas or Happy New Year this time?

 That’s ok.
-I’m going to give you some ideas of how to relax and deal with that holiday stress.
+I’m going to give you some ideas about how to relax and deal with that holiday stress.

 One of the ways you’ll end up with a Merry Christmas and Happy New Year is to stop trying to MAKE it a Merry Christmas and a Happy New Year.

 Let your holidays unfold the way they will.
 Keep moving toward your goals and roll with the punches.

 Obviously, that’s easier said than done.
 But that’s ok.
 You’ll get better by practicing.

 So, without further ado, here are some ideas of how to let go of any holiday stress you’re carrying around.

 Three Physical Strategies for Letting Go of Holiday Stress

 Get in your car and go for a drive with no destination.